F3real/F3real.github.io/content/pwn_adventure_sourcery_1.md

 hlt
 ~~~

-Going foward we get to `Spell extractor` which we can use to get source code of doors and our first challenge **Jail Storage Door**.
+Going forward we get to `Spell extractor` which we can use to get source code of doors and our first challenge **Jail Storage Door**.

 ## Jail Storage Door